-The 80,000 square-foot State Archives building addition was designed by architects at Abend Singleton Associates, Inc., of Lenexa.
-It houses the Historical Society’s extensive books, records, manuscripts, and photograph collections.
-Extending from the Kansas Museum of History, the State Archives building forms an L-shaped complex that complements the Potawatomi Mission, which is the visual centerpiece of the complex.
+The Historical Society’s extensive book, records, manuscripts, and photograph collections are housed in the 80,000 square-foot building.
+Extending from the Kansas Museum of History, the State Archives forms an L-shaped complex that complements the Potawatomi Mission, which is the visual centerpiece of the complex.

 The building sections are staggered with pitched roof forms characteristic of the mission.
 The subtle, yet finely detailed use of limestone, metal, and wood both outside and in provide a simple elegance befitting the importance and permanence of the institution and its functions.
 A glass and metal canopy leads to the stately, open lobby.
 Skylights, clerestories, and open roof trusses create a light, spacious feeling to the State Archives, which is connected by an interior hallway to the Museum.